motsgar/carcassonne-map-generator/documentation/implementation-document.md

-The project structure is still not that final so I'm going to explain it after I get the project restructured.
+~~The project structure is still not that final so I'm going to explain it after I get the project restructured.~~

+TODO

 ## Links related to the project: